 In case of inclement weather on scheduled game days, we will make every attempt to provide ample notice as to whether or not the games will be played or postponed so that you can notify your players accordingly.

-In the event of a tie for playoff position, the tiebreaker will be 1) head to head; 2) if the two teams did not play each other, total runs against will be used as the deciding factor; 3) coin flip if a tie still exists.
+In the event of a tie for playoff position, the tiebreaker will be 1) head-to-head; 2) total runs against; 3) total runs scored; 4) coin flip if a tie still exists.

 DECISIONS: The Tournament Director will have the final decision on all issues.